flinkgutt/netbeans-samples/README.md

 Netbeans Platform samples

 Here you'll find fully working Netbeans Platform based application demos on how to accomplish different pretty standard application features.
+It's nowhere near complete or ready to be used as an example for most things, but it's a start for a discussion and hopefully some community participation. :-)

 ## nodes/node-samples
 Shows a BeanTreeView backed by a SQL database through a loosely coupled DAO implementation.